Graduate Assistantships

 Please e-mail the following items to jbuchhol@uwsp.edu (Jim Buchholz, Schmeeckle Reserve Director):

-• A letter of interest that highlights your interest in the position, experiences that make you a good candidate, and your future career goals.
+• A cover letter that highlights your interest in the position, experiences that make you a good candidate, and your future career goals.

 • A current resume.